 Planted some French Lavender today… so much fun.https://t.co/TunYgoE0LX#frenchlavender #lavenderplant #lavendergarden #beautifulflowers💐 #floweroftoday #livingwellviewpoint #life #sport #medicine #lifestyle #livingwell #wisdom #athlete #tennis #r… https://t.co/8fQhM8KagL pic.twitter.com/nw58aFhrIT— Living Well Viewpoint (@WellViewpoint) July 25, 2019

 Spanish lavender has the softest scent out of each type of lavender, which makes it most suitable for indoor landscaping, not oil production.

 The most common types of Spanish lavender plants include lavandula dentata, fathead, anouk, and L. latifolia.

 Before you pot your lavender seedlings, make sure to strategize where to place your plant, the amount of water and type of soil it needs, and even the fertilizer required for long-term success.

 Lavender Sunlight Needs

-Lavenders love the sun, so you should aim to place your indoor plant in a south-facing window.
-At a minimum, it will need 6-8 hours of sunlight.
+Lavenders love the sun, so you should aim to place your indoor plant in a south-facing window or any other sunny window.
+At a minimum, this beautiful plant will need 6-8 hours of bright light or sunlight.
 Don’t have that available?
-You still have options.
-In many cases, you’ll need to supplement the sun with a grow light.
+The good news is that you still have options.
+A great way to supplement the sun with an LED grow light.

 Most grow lights can remain on a lavender plant between 12-16 hours a day.
 If you start to see burnt tips, you should consider shortening the time the light is on.